Nytol Herbal Tablets vs Kalms Night: Which Natural Sleep Aid Works Best in the UK?

 Nytol Herbal Tablets

-Nytol Herbal Tablets are an over-the-counter herbal sleep remedy available in UK pharmacies and supermarkets.
-Marketed by Perrigo, a major name in consumer healthcare, these tablets aim to relieve temporary sleep disturbances without causing drowsiness the next day.
+Nytol Herbal Tablets are an over-the-counter herbal sleep remedy available sold by UK chemists and supermarkets.
+They’re marketed by Perrigo - a global self-care and pharmaceutical group – and aim to relieve temporary sleep disturbances without causing drowsiness the next day.

 Kalms Night

-Kalms Night, made by Lanes Health, is a natural sleep aid formulated to soothe anxiety and promote restful sleep.
+Kalms Night, made by Lanes Health, also comes in tablet form and is formulated to soothe anxiety and promote restful sleep.
 It's part of the well-known Kalms range, which includes Kalms Day and Kalms Lavender, all using herbal ingredients to address stress and sleep issues.

 Key Ingredients Compared